luk036/digraphx/README.md

 digraphx is a Python library that provides high-performance implementations of directed graph algorithms, optimized for large-scale network optimization problems.
 It extends NetworkX with specialized data structures and algorithms for negative cycle detection, cycle ratio optimization, and parametric network analysis.

+Note that digraphx does not directly handle multi-edges (same as networkx)

 ## Features

 - **High-performance graph storage**: `TinyDiGraph` with memory-efficient `MapAdapter` backend